hexatomic/hexatomic.github.io/src/architecture/extensibility/nlp-survey.md

    1. [ ] Not Java, but API can be addressed from Java
       - Can be addressed as follows: n/a <or add brief description of how to address the API>
 2. [x] Uses Maven (`pom.xml` exists)
-3. [ ] Is available as OSGi bundle (has `MANIFEST.MF`)<!-- Not sure about that.
+3. [?]
+Is available as OSGi bundle (has `MANIFEST.MF`)<!-- Not sure about that.
 MANIFEST.MF doesn't exist but there is this: https://opennlp.apache.org/docs/1.8.3/apidocs/opennlp-tools/opennlp/tools/util/ext/OSGiExtensionLoader.html-->
-4. [X] Is available from a p2 repository: [OpenNLP Repository](<https://mvnrepository.com/artifact/org.apache.opennlp/opennlp-tools>)
+4. [?]
+Is available from a p2 repository:
 #### Feature matrix

 <div style="font-size:.8rem;">